kkub11/microtonal2/NOTES.md

 plus cross-voice neighbors).
 The cost function has multiple terms (see below).
 Temperature controls randomness.
 Starting high and cooling slowly allows global harmonic order to emerge spontaneously.

+RUNTIME WARNING: The annealing algorithm runs for many millions of iterations and can take hours or even a full day for large EDOs or large arrays.
+Larger EDOs take longer because there are more pitch candidates to evaluate at each step.
+The UI must handle this gracefully via a snapshot system (see below) — do not assume a quick "done" state.

 ---